DORA 2025, Part 9. How to choose the right metrics and frameworks to measure development and AI impact in IT organizations

 But you do not need to limit yourself to that.

-As measurement goals and capabilities change, using multiple frameworks produces complementary insights that together create a more complete picture than any single one alone.
+As goals and measurement capabilities change, using multiple frameworks makes it possible to get complementary analytical results; together they provide a more complete picture than each one alone.

-The key is to measure what helps you and your organization stay focused on goals and be ready to act on the data you gather.
+The main thing is to measure what helps you and your organization stay focused on goals and be ready to act on the data you collect.

 Using measurement frameworks in the AI era

-5. If your goal is to understand how AI affects the developer experience, it is enough to update a small subset of metrics while keeping the overall measurement structure.
+If your goal is to understand how AI affects developer experience, it is enough to update a small subset of metrics while keeping the overall measurement structure.

-6. You do not need to abandon the entire framework.
-On the contrary, existing metrics provide a baseline against which shifts can be seen.
-For example, you can add indicators for AI suggestion adoption, model quality, or trust in the model, while keeping the existing developer experience metrics such as perceived productivity, review time, and so on.
+By contrast, existing metrics provide a baseline against which shifts can be seen.
+For example, you can add indicators for AI suggestion adoption, model quality, or trust in the model while keeping the existing developer experience metrics - perceived productivity, review time, and so on.

 Example: measuring code quality during AI adoption

-Studying the impact of AI tools on the code being produced has become a new goal for companies - and a difficult one, since the technology is evolving very quickly.
+Studying the impact of AI tools on the code they produce has become a new goal for companies and a difficult task, since the technology is evolving very quickly.

 A common question is how AI affects code quality.